micro-garden/kareha-colorschemes/help/karehacolors.md

 # Kareha Colors Plugin

-A seasonal color scheme plugin for the micro editor.
+A seasonal color scheme plugin.

 This plugin provides a warm, autumn-themed color scheme named `kareha`, designed to evoke the feeling of fallen leaves and the late-year atmosphere.